eug/jMetalDocumentation/running.md

 Error ratio     : 1.0
 ```

-The results tagged with `(N)` indicates that the fronts are normalized before being computed.
+The results tagged with `(N)` indicate that the fronts are normalized before computing the quality indicator.

 ### Running an algorithm from the command line
 If you plan to run a jMetal algorithm from the command line you have to take into account the following requirements:

 1. Build the project with `mvn package`.
 This will create, for each subproject (i.e, `jmetal-core`, `jmetal-problem`, `jmetal-algorithm`, and `jmetal-exec`), a jar file with all the dependences.
-2. Add the needed jar files to the class.
-For example, if you are want to test an algorithm on a benchmark problem all the jars will required.
+2. Indicate java the location of these jar files.
 You have at least two ways of doing it.
 One is to set the  `CLASSPATH` environment variable:

 ```
 export CLASSPATH=jmetal-core/target/jmetal-core-5.0-jar-with-dependencies.jar:jmetal-problem/target/jmetal-problem-5.0-jar-with-dependencies.jar:jmetal-exec/target/jmetal-exec-5.0-jar-with-dependencies.jar:jmetal-problem/target/jmetal-problem-5.0-jar-with-dependencies.jar